Overview

 Packing Your Gear

-If you do not have an appropriate sized duffel bag, we can provide a duffel bag on loan at the pre-trek briefing (the night before departing from Cusco).
+Pack your gear in a strong, soft duffel bag.
+No hard suitcases or wheeled bags, please, as luggage is mainly transported by mules and/or porters along the trail.
+If you do not have an appropriate-sized duffel bag, we can provide a duffel bag on loan at the pre-trek briefing (the night before departing from Cusco).
 Please return it to your trip leader after the trek (a $50 fee is incurred for not returning a duffel).
 The duffels are 27” x 15” x 15″, a perfect size for this 7-day trek.

-Peru Rail/Inca Rail, which operates the train between Aguas Calientes and Ollantaytambo, has luggage weight and size limits, which is why we recommend using the duffel bags we provide.
-The official weight limit is 10kg/22lbs total per person for luggage.
-If you decide to carry your own duffel bag weighing in excess of the 10kg rule, it will likely be sent by Peru Rail in the luggage car.
-Luggage cars have different schedules from passenger cars and it is not certain your bag will arrive in Ollantaytambo at the same time as you will.
-This is the reason why we recommend clients to keep their luggage with them at all times.
+If you decide to carry your own duffel bag weighing in excess of the 8 kg rule, it will likely be sent by Peru Rail in the luggage car.
+Luggage cars have different schedules from passenger cars, and it is not certain your bag will arrive in Ollantaytambo at the same time as you will.
+This is the reason why we recommend clients to keep their luggage with them at all times and adhere to the weight limit.

-We provide a limited number of hair-dryers at each lodge, due to limited energy supply and environmental concerns.
-Shampoo, conditioner and bath gel are provided at each lodge.
+We provide a limited number of hair dryers at each lodge, due to limited energy supply and environmental concerns.
+Shampoo, conditioner, and bath gel are provided at each lodge.
 Bathrooms are equipped with drying lines.

 Extra Luggage